KoolP/OpenLibraryBooksRNApp/README.md

 ## DISCUSSION:

 1. Added a testing setup including Jest and react Native Testing Library.
-Currenlty only testing the app rendering with the react-navigation/native setup.
+Currenlty only testing the app base rendering with the react-navigation/native navigation.

 2. Network calls and slow internet: The assignment requires the application to provide feedback to users regarding errors or slow internet connections.
 Instead of using NetInfo to monitor the internet connection, I implemented a 10-second timeout for fetch requests to handle sluggish responses.